Lobang Jepang: History

-The tunnel was made by the instructions of Lieutenant General Moritake Tanabe, Commander in Chief of the 25th Army of the Japanese Army.
-The purpose of building this tunnel was to use as a place for storing supplies and equipment for Japanese army warfare. this tunnel, including the reconnaissance room, ambush room, prison, and arsenal.
+The tunnel was constructed under the direction of Lieutenant General Moritake Tanabe, the Commander-in-Chief of the 25th Army of the Japanese Imperial Army.
+Initially, it was built as a storage area for supplies and war equipment for the Japanese forces.
+The tunnel extends approximately 1,400 meters and is about 2 meters wide, featuring a winding layout.
+Within the tunnel, several specialized rooms were created, including a reconnaissance room, ambush room, prison, and armory.
+These rooms were designed to support various military functions, from storing weapons to holding prisoners.

-In addition to its strategic location in a city that was once the center of Sumatra's government, the land that became the wall of this tunnel is a type of land which if mixed with water will be more robust.
-Even the earthquake that shook West Sumatra in 2009 did not damage the structure of the tunnel much.
+In addition to its strategic location in Bukittinggi, a city that once served as the center of Sumatra's government, the land used for the tunnel's walls was a type of soil that, when mixed with water, became even more robust.
+This contributed to the tunnel's durability, as evidenced by its resistance to significant damage during the earthquakes that shook West Sumatra in 2009.

-It is estimated that tens of thousands of forced labor or romusha were mobilized from the islands of Java, Sulawesi and Kalimantan to dig this tunnel.
-The selection of labor from outside this area is a Japanese colonial strategy to maintain the secrecy of this mega project.
-Workers from Bukittinggi themselves were deployed including working on defense tunnels in Bandung and Biak Island.
-Thousands of workers died to build this tunnel.
+The construction of the tunnel involved the forced mobilization of tens of thousands of laborers, known as Rōmusha, from the islands of Java, Sulawesi, and Kalimantan.
+This labor force was deliberately selected from outside the area as a Japanese colonial strategy to maintain the secrecy of the project.
+Additionally, workers from Bukittinggi were sent to work on other defense tunnels, such as those in Bandung and Biak Island.
+The harsh conditions led to the deaths of thousands of these laborers,.

 Attractions

 The Japanese tunnels began to be managed as historical attractions in 1984, by the city government of Bukittinggi.
 Some of the entrances to the Japanese tunnel are located in the Sianok Gorge area, Panorama Park, next to the Bung Hatta Palace and at the Bukittinggi Zoo.
-Only 1.5 kilometers of this tunnel are accessible for tourists; it is touted as the longest tunnel in Asia with a total length of up to 8 km.
+Only 1.5 kilometers of this tunnel are accessible for tourists; it is touted as the longest tunnel in Asia with a total length of up to 6 km.
 The winding tunnel had a width of about 2 meters, with a depth of 49 meters below ground.
 There are 21 small aisles whose functions vary, ranging from ammunition rooms, meeting rooms, escape doors, ambush rooms, kitchen room and prisons.

-Apparently the kitchen room wasn't used not only for cooking, but also used to chop dead prisoners and dump them through the water hole down.
-In this place there are 2 small holes, one above for reconnaissance, and one more hole below which was then used to dispose of the bodies of forced workers and prisoners of war who died due to cruel torture of Japanese soldiers.
-On the four sides of the kitchen wall there are strokes.

-In the kitchen there is a concrete table which was allegedly used to execute prisoners.
-When the tunnel was not opened to the public, there were skulls and tools to build like hoes.
+The kitchen room within the tunnel was used for more than just cooking; it was reportedly a site where dead prisoners were dismembered and their remains disposed of through a water hole.
+The room contained two small holes.
+One above, possibly for reconnaissance, and one below, which was used to dispose of the bodies of forced laborers and prisoners of war who had died from the brutal treatment inflicted by Japanese soldiers.
+The four walls of the kitchen bore various markings, and there was a concrete table believed to have been used for executing prisoners.
+Before the tunnel was opened to the public, it is said that skulls and construction tools, such as hoes, were found within said area.